Know your customer - the key to better risk planning

 But things get harder as you move further along the chain.
 Since you are not dealing with these companies directly, they will probably be less forthcoming.
 The only way to be sure is to examine their records yourself, and this is where we can help.

 Company Watch offers a range of services that go far beyond those of a standard credit ratings agency.
 We’ve converted hundreds of thousands of company records into searchable text files, allowing you to find detailed information on a given business without wading through a sea of documents.
-If you are concerned about a certain risk, you can search a company’s accounts for relevant keywords.
+If you are concerned about a certain supply chain risk, you can search a company’s accounts for relevant keywords.
 This lets you spot dangers that may have been hiding in plain sight.

 As well as painting an accurate picture of a company’s present state, we can also provide detailed projections of its future performance.
 If you want to see how a business would cope with a sudden fluctuation in interest rates, or whether it could survive the loss of a key supplier, we can create a tailor-made model to answer your question.